thisisevanfox/nhl-my-team-ios-widget/README.md

 * Shows date and time of next game (local timezone)
 * Shows city where the next game takes place
-* Show live score of next game
+* Show live score of next game.
+"Live" depends on how often the widget on the homescreen updates itself.
+It is not possible to say exactly, when it updates.
 * Shows stats of both teams (wins, losses, overtime losses)
 * Shows top scorer of your team and the opponent (currently of last season, it will update after the first game)
 * Shows next 4 games with date